Convict transport CANDAHAR to VDL, 1842

 Right: Accession No: NGA 82.1287.41(Head Quarters, Pehtang.
 Mr Bowlby, Mr J. Dock, Honble Stuart Wortley, Mr HB Lock, Col Hope Crealock):… (1860)

-Find Henry James Day’s (senior) record of service and more officers of the 99th Regiment, for example, Loftus John NUNN, who married Jane Anne Pedder at St Davids on 4 Dec1851.
-Click here – N.B. very large file:
+Henry James Day’s (senior) record of service, and records of more officers of the 99th Regiment, for example, Loftus John NUNN, who married Jane Anne PEDDER at St David’s Church on 4 December 1851 are viewable here:

 National Archives UK Ref: WO-76-47-01